Motivation is the key that unlocks peak life performance.

 You may have the ability but it's your motivation that makes it count.

 Many say that motivation only comes from within.
 And if your inner motivation is a match simply waiting to be lit, here's your inspirational ignition:

-- The best nootropic supplements in 2018 may not only increase motivation but also enhance the cognitive and biological structures underlying your motivational output for long-term productivity.
+- The best nootropic supplements right now may not only increase motivation but also enhance the cognitive and biological structures underlying your motivational output for long-term productivity.

 The key target of nootropic intervention: the neurotransmitter dopamine.